microsoft/dotnet-podcasts/docs/deploy-websites-services.md

 The GitHub workflow is also configured to deploy these apps only if the source within specific folders such as `src/Services/Podcasts/` is changed.
 So now, if you make some changes to the code, build locally, and then commit changes to see the GitHub workflow kickstart.
 Need any ideas for code change?
 You'll notice an empty `GlobalUsings.cs` in the `Podcasts.API` project.
 Go ahead refactor the code and move your global namespaces there.

+## Staging Environment

+In addition to the main CI/CD pipeline that creates and publishes the podcast app to Azure, you can also enable a full staging environment that gets run and deployed on pull requests.
+If you do nothing all PRs will push to your main resources, but if you setup an **Environment** named **staging** in your repos settings you can create the same GitHub Secrets outlined.
+The only difference being a different name such as appendng **staging** onto the end of every resource.
+Once these secrets are setup when you make a PR these new secrets will be used deploying to a new Azure Resource Group with new resources.

 Happy Deployments!

 ---